shreeyajoshi2013/Python-Data-Preprocessing-with-Abalone-Data/README.md

 6)	Normalization <br>
 Zscore normalization is applied on the data.
 By plotting two of the features and comparing the normalized and unnormalized plots, it is observed that not much change is obtained in the shape, but there is a substantial change in the axis scale. <br>
 ### Conclusion
 *   The data does not have any missing values.
-So there is no need to worry about handling this issue. <br>
+So there is no need of interpolation. <br>
 *   As the dataset is not balanced, more data might be needed for a confident and reliable prediction of the age of abalone from the features. <br>
 *   The dataset contains few outliers.
 Hence the data needs further cleaning.